cornernote/yii-account-module/README.md

 ## Features

-- Provides actions that can be used with current defaults, or easily extended to allow fully customisable account management.
+- Provides actions that can be used with current defaults, or easily extended to allow fully customisable account management:
-- Included action classes:
     - AccountLoginAction - Login to an account, optional ReCaptcha after 3 login attempts.
     - AccountLogoutAction - Logout from an account.
     - AccountSignUpAction - Sign up for a new account, can optionally send an account activation email, or can allow direct activation.